heyjustkatie/heyjustkatie/speaking/index.md

 ---
+layout: layouts/post.njk
 title: Speaking
-description: Talks, workshops, and other speaking engagements
-layout: layouts/post.njk
-tags:
-  - training-facilitation
-  - communication-strategy
+templateClass: tmpl-post
+eleventyNavigation:
+  key: Speaking
+  order: 3
 ---

 My talks and workshops focus on training and development, technical learning, accessibility best practices, content strategy, and communication strategy.
 In addition to delivering technical training on a variety of topics as part of the Digital Communications Group, I've also shared my insights at professional conferences and special events held at NYU.